Agent Definition Guide: Creating Custom Agents

 Get-ChildItem "$env:USERPROFILE\forge\agents"

-Create a file named frontend-expert.md
+Create frontend-expert.md

 ---